 - State of Liberty – the thing is the state is much more visible from a perspective.
 I’m not sure if it’s worth to travel closer to find yourself next to a enormous monument where you can’t even go up.

-Tube – this will take you everywhere!
-First thing I always do is finding a tube map – you can get it for free from the ticket booth which are located almost on every station.
+Tube – will take you everywhere!
+Take a tube map – you can get it for free from the ticket booth which are located almost on every station.

 Where to stay in New York – I would definitely recommend Manhattan!
-There are several decent Backpackers Hostels for 80-90$ per night.
-This is still cheap for New York! 🙂
+There are several decent Backpackers Hostels for 80-90$ per night.. very cheap as for the New York! 🙂

-Best ever place for me to eat is Whole Foods Market, offering a wide range of freshly cooked food any kind!
-You can find there almost any type of food including amazing sushi.
-Small disctrict with Asian food/Asian market in NY city centre is another place I would recommend to try.
-Apart from the fact that asian cousine is the best in the world, these people are extremely friendly, full of positivity and smiles.
-This all builds a great atmosphere of the place.
+Best ever place for me to eat is Whole Foods Market, offering a wide range of freshly cooked food at affordable prices!
+Asian market in NY city centre is another place I would highly recommend to try out.
+Apart from the fact that Asian cousine is the best in the world, Asian people are good-hearted, friendly and positive, which makes any dish delicious.